Vindexus/mcgrules/fastpanda.md

 An area with faceup song and action cards that you can add to your hand.

 ## Draw Pile
-Songs and action cards.
+Songs and action cards to be drawn.

 ## Discard Pile
-Songs and action cards.
+Songs and action cards that have been discarded.

 ## Front Row
 These are the active crowd members who you want to please to earn points.